Germany plans to legalize the sale of recreational cannabis in 2024.

 Amsterdam mayor calls for new strategy

-Here in the Netherlands, Amsterdam mayor Femke Halsema is the highest-profile official to have called for decriminalization of cocaine.
+Here in Amsterdam, Mayor Femke Halsema is the highest-profile official to have called for decriminalization of cocaine.
 “The war on drugs isn’t working,” she told a conference of Western European justice ministers this month.

 Halsema implored the ministers, “I hope we can agree that we need to formulate an alternative strategy.”

 Encouraging words from the mayor who tried to ban the sale of cannabis to tourists.
-The Amsterdam city council voted down her proposal, which would have created a black market in cannabis sales where one barely exists.
-She appears to be taking a different approach to cocaine.
+The Amsterdam city council voted down her proposal, which would have created a black market in cannabis sales where one barely exists today.
+She is taking a different approach to cocaine.